mcque/devopspresentation/PITCHME.md

 +++

-## Speed
+## Rapid Delivery

 - Move at high velocity so you can innovate for customers faster.
 - Adapt to changing markets better, and grow more efficient at driving business results.
--
+- Increase the frequency and pace of releases so you can innovate and improve your product faster.
+- The quicker you can release new features and fix bugs, the faster you can respond to your customers’ needs and build competitive advantage.
+- Continuous integration and continuous delivery are practices that automate the software release process, from build to deploy.

 note:
 For example, micro services and continuous delivery let teams take ownership of services and then release updates to them quicker.
 Empowers your developers and operations teams to achieve these results.

-+++

-## Rapid Delivery

-- Increase the frequency and pace of releases so you can innovate and improve your product faster.
-- The quicker you can release new features and fix bugs, the faster you can respond to your customers’ needs and build competitive advantage.
-- Continuous integration and continuous delivery are practices that automate the software release process, from build to deploy.

 +++
 ## Reliability

 - Ensure the quality of application updates and infrastructure changes so you can reliably deliver at a more rapid pace while maintaining a positive experience for end users.